kishorecu8997-stack/field-techy/docs/test/design/test-design-document-sprint-2.md

 ## 1. Introduction and Scope

 ### 1.1 Purpose of the Document
-This Test Design Document (TDD) defines the strategy, objectives, scope, environment, and deliverables for testing the **My Account Module (Parts 1 & 2)** and **Job Module (Part 1)** features developed in **Sprint 2**.It ensures comprehensive test coverage and traceability for all user stories, focusing on UI/UX compliance, navigation flows, and form validation.
+This Test Design Document (TDD) defines the strategy, objectives, scope, environment, and deliverables for testing the **My Account Module (Parts 1 & 2)** and **Job Module (Part 1)** features developed in **Sprint 2**.
+It ensures comprehensive test coverage and traceability for all user stories, focusing on UI/UX compliance, navigation flows, and form validation.

 ### 1.2 Background and Context
 Sprint 2 implements: